thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Prompt user if they want to load theme on import
 - [Bug] Fix tab frames, it mixes button highlights with tab colors (either use all button colors or maybe use the tab colors? tab corner highlight?)

+Future:

+- [Feature] Support customising fonts
+- [Feature] Test a Super Simple Mode where you can only edit the Tab color
+- [Feature] Separate "field_background" when Aseprite fixes the menu shadow
+- [Feature] Add a Dark theme template
+- [Feature] Export to Aseprite theme (extension)
+- [Feature] Add separate color for Tooltip Text (Tooltip Section?) - currently it doesn't work due to a bug
+- [Feature] Generating a theme from the current color palette

 ## Magic Pencil

 Unreleased: